muratk5n/thirdwave/en/README.md

 ---

-It's not uncommon to get 70-80% mass reduction on meat after dehydration.
+It's not uncommon to get 70-80% mass reduction on poultry/meat after dehydration.
 Makes sense we know we are 70% water.
-That hints at max protein content; cant possibly get more than 30% protein from meat (lit says 26%), bcz the rest is water.
+That hints at max protein content; cant possibly get more than 30% protein from red meat (lit says 26%), bcz the rest is water.

 ---